CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - Analysis.md

                         [Status: 200, Size: 418, Words: 11, Lines: 1, Duration: 70ms]
 ```

 While fuzzing using the string `97NTtlFUZZ*` it outputs nothing.
-That means either that the password is this, i.e, `97NTtl`, or there is a special character that cannot be interpreterted as a "simple" character.
-For instance, [asterisk (`*`)](https://lgfang.github.io/computer/2021/12/15/ldap-search-wildcard) is used as a wildcard almost everywhere, such as regex, bash, and LDAP search filter, among others.
+That means either that the password is what we already have, i.e, `97NTtl`, or there is a special character that cannot be interpreterted as a "simple" character.

-So we can try putting manually such characters, until we get something back.
-In this case, `*` seems to do the trick:
+For instance, [asterisk (`*`)](https://lgfang.github.io/computer/2021/12/15/ldap-search-wildcard) is used as a wildcard almost everywhere, such as regex, bash, and **LDAP search filters**, among others.
+Knowing that, we can try placing such characters manually, until we get something back.
+In this case, the `*` char seems to do the trick:

 ```bash
 $ ffuf -u 'http://internal.analysis.htb/users/list.php?name=technician)(%26(objectClass=user)(description=97NTtl*FUZZ*)' -w /usr/share/seclists/Fuzzing/alphanum-case-extra.txt -ac -c -fs 8